-Applying an Oracle patch to a sharded database environment can be done on a single shard or all shards; however, the method you use depends on the replication option used for the environment and the type of patch being applied.
+Applying an Oracle patch to a distributed database environment can be done on a single shard or all shards; however, the method you use depends on the replication option used for the environment and the type of patch being applied.

-Oracle Sharding uses consolidated patching to update a shard director (GSM) ORACLE\HOME, so you must apply the Oracle Database release updates to the ORACLE\HOME to get security and Global Data Services fixes.
+Oracle Globally Distributed Database uses consolidated patching to update a shard director (GSM) ORACLE\HOME, so you must apply the Oracle Database release updates to the ORACLE\HOME to get security and Global Data Services fixes.